BenCos17/ben-cogs/README.md

 size: the size of the image (default: 500)
 Cooldown: 15 seconds

+***imagemanipulation:***
+ This cog provides the following commands:
+  [p]blur: Applies a Gaussian blur to an attached image.
+  [p]circle: Draws a circle on an attached image.
+  [p]grayscale: Converts an attached image to grayscale.
+  [p]flip: Flips an attached image horizontally.

 cursed
 Combines two images in a cursed way and sends the result to the chat.